Michael Lau, MD, FACS, FACOG, MS, MBA – CEO & Co-Founder

 In animal research, Dr. Cao is the pioneer in zebrafish ECG acquisition and analysis.
 He has a wide network of collaboration in which his lab supports biological investigations in other labs using his novel tools, as well as running his own studies in cardiac genetics and transgenerational epigenetic inheritance.

-He holds a Ph.D. in Biomedical Engineering from the University of California, Irvine, where his work focused on signal acquisition systems and noninvasive cardiac monitoring technologies.
-He applies his multidisciplinary background to develop novel platforms that advance biosignal detection and improve preclinical research workflows.
+With over nine years of experience in medical device research and product development, Dr. Trigo brings deep expertise in mechanical design, rapid prototyping, system validation, and cross-functional collaboration.
+He holds a Ph.D. in Biomedical Engineering from the University of California, Irvine, where his research focused on signal acquisition systems and noninvasive cardiac monitoring technologies.
+His multidisciplinary background enables the development of novel platforms that advance biosignal detection and improve preclinical research workflows.